2qx/awesome-bitcoin-cash/CONTRIBUTING.md

 # Motivating Principles

-This project was created to serve as a resource for developers, and also from frustration with lists of dead, inactive, abandoned or closed-source projects.
+This project was created to serve as a resource for newcomers and developers, and also from frustration with lists of dead, inactive, abandoned or closed-source projects.

 In an effort to keep this list maintainable, the idea is to be somewhat picky about what is added,